ajv-validator/ajv/README.md

 ##### 1.0.0

+`addSchema` no longer compiles schemas.

-Only compile schemas when they are used first time.
+Compiles schemas when they are used first time.

-Order in which schemas are added is not important.
+Order in which schemas are added is not important (referenced schemas should be available when compiled).

 Circular references are supported.